Author: Zenoll | Apollo.io Certified Partner

 The One GTM Mistake That Quietly Kills Enterprise Deals

-For sales teams working on complex enterprise deals, this article addresses a fatal flaw: **single-threading**.
-Your team has a champion who loves the product and the deal is forecasted to close.
-Then, it goes dark.
-This is the most painful way enterprise deals are lost, and it's almost always caused by relying on a single point of contact.
-We'll show you how to fix this.
+For sales teams working on complex enterprise deals, this article addresses a fatal GTM mistake: single-threading.
+Your team has a champion who loves the product, but the deal goes dark.
+This is almost always caused by relying on a single point of contact.

 What is Single-Threading?